 Sylvia Nasar’s mother Ermelinde Roth was a local Bavarian, while her father Ruzi Nazar was an Uzbek living in exile in Germany.
 Roth, who was the daughter of a prominent anti-Nazi Catholic Bavarian judge, got to know Nazar after the war, and the two married toward the end of 1946.
 Sylvia, their first child, was born in August the following year.

 In 1951, Ruzi Nazar accepted an offer from Archibald Roosevelt to start working for the CIA, in a newly formed Central Asian Unit based at Columbia University, New York City.
 The whole family moved to New York City and established a new life there.
-In 1960, when Sylvia was an adolescent, the family moved again – this time to Ankara in Turkey were Nazar served as a CIA officer at the United States Embassy for 11 years, before accepting a position in Bonn, West Germany where he would remain for a decade.
+In 1960, when Sylvia was an adolescent, the family moved again – this time to Ankara in Turkey was Nazar served as a CIA officer at the United States Embassy for 11 years, before accepting a position in Bonn, West Germany where he would remain for a decade.

 Sylvia Nasar graduated with a B.A. in Literature from Antioch College in Yellow Springs, Ohio in 1970, and followed it with a Master’s degree in Economics from New York University in 1976.